webpack/webpack.js.org/src/content/guides/build-performance.md

 Faster builds using `ts-loader` can be achieved by using the `transpileOnly` loader option.
 On its own, this option turns off type checking.
 To gain type checking again, use the [`ForkTsCheckerWebpackPlugin`](https://www.npmjs.com/package/fork-ts-checker-webpack-plugin).
 This speeds up TypeScript type checking and ESLint linting by moving each to a separate process.

-There is a [full example](https://github.com/TypeStrong/ts-loader/tree/master/examples/fork-ts-checker-webpack-plugin) on the ts-loader github repository.

 ```js
 module.exports = {